soundwanders/helter-shelter/README.md

 - Click each pinned location to reveal the organization's name and location.
 - Collapsible data table generated with JavaScript, just click the '+' button to expand the table.
   - Table fields are populated by looping through an array of Objects and appending
-- Page design achieved with CSS Flexbox with a focus on responsive design and accessibility.
+- Page design achieved with CSS Flexbox with a focus on responsive design and web accessibility.
-  - Use of responsive values (such as %) to reduce the need for a mass of media queries.
+  - Use of responsive values (such as %) to help thin out the amount of media queries required to achieve design.
-    - A majority of the media queries address white-space issues and font-size adjustments.
+- Images compressed with <a href="https://kraken.io/web-interface" style="text-decoration: none; font-weight: bold; letter-spacing: 0.25px;" title="Link redirects to https://kraken.io">Kraken.io</a>
+- Built with <a href="https://webpack.js.org/guides/getting-started/" style="text-decoration: none; font-weight: bold; letter-spacing: 0.25px;" title="Link redirects to https://webpack.js.org">Webpack</a>

 ### Technology
-- HTML, CSS, JavaScript, PHP, Leaflet.js,
+- HTML, CSS, JavaScript, PHP, Leaflet.js, Webpack

 <code>Leaflet is the leading open-source JavaScript library for mobile-friendly interactive maps.
 Weighing just about 39 KB of JS, it has all the mapping features most developers ever need.